mniip/vtshot/README.md

   -P | --ppm              Set the output format to PPM.
   -g | --gif              Set the output format to GIF.

-  -s | --sequence         Record an animation images.
+  -s | --sequence         Record an animation, terminated by SIGINT (^C).
+  -S | --shell            Launch $SHELL and record an animation, until the shell exits.
   -F | --fps <number>     Set the animation FPS (default: 24.0).

   -q | --quiet            Suppress error messages.